Mary McAleese Boyne Valley Bridge

 Due to environmental concerns, an Environmental Impact Statement (EIS) was carried out for the bridge separately from the M1 EIS—the first such formal EIS carried out and published for a bridge in Ireland.
-The bridge was built from 2000 to 2003.
-It was designed Roughan & O'Donovan consulting engineers, who were awarded the ACEI Presidential Award in 2005 for the design.
+The bridge was built between 2000 and 2003.
+It was designed Roughan & O'Donovan consulting engineers, who were awarded the Association of Consulting Engineers of Ireland (ACEI) Presidential Award in 2005 for the design.

 Overview

 Designing a road bridge over the Boyne was not an easy task.
 At the chosen point, 3 km upstream from Drogheda, the ground level on the south is elevated, with a sudden drop while the north bank slopes gradually down to the river.
 The area is environmentally sensitive, especially the reed beds on the north bank and the flora and fauna of Yellow Island in the middle of the river.
 The area has a rich heritage as it is also situated adjacent to the area in which the Battle of the Boyne took place in 1690.

 The answer was a cable-stayed bridge.
 Although at a cost of €35 million it would be more expensive than a standard road bridge, it could incorporate a much longer main span without the need for supports in the river, so the engineers could protect the river and the island from any interference.
 It would also look attractive, with a tall pylon at the south side and cable stays fanning out from it, supporting the main structure.

 Construction was carried out by Cleveland Bridge & Engineering Company.
 Construction methodology by Richard Hornby & Bruce Ramsay of Cleveland Bridge.
 The bridge is the first cable stay bridge in the world constructed using the incremental launching method (ILM) for the superstructure erection.
-The construction was commenced in May 2000 and the bridge opened on 9 June 2003.
-The bridge is managed under a public-private partnership between the National Roads Authority on behalf of the Irish Government and a private company, Celtic Roads Group.
-The concession company has an obligation to maintain the road for 30 years.
+The construction commenced in May 2000 and the bridge opened on 9 June 2003.
+The bridge is managed under a public-private partnership between the National Roads Authority (on behalf of the Irish Government) and a private company, Celtic Roads Group.
+The concession operator has an obligation to maintain the road for 30 years.

 The bridge and motorway are tolled in both directions to finance its construction and maintenance, and to generate profit for Celtic Roads Group.

 In 2006, the Bridge was awarded the Excellence Award (Civil) from the Association of Consulting Engineers of Ireland.